Bak Mei: Historical Development and modernization

-20th Century
+Global Spread (20th Century)

-Bak Mei Pai remained relatively obscure and unknown until the 20th Century, when its popularity grew and it became more widespread.
-Eventually, the art made its way to foreign countries as well.
-After fleeing mainland China during political unrest, some Bak Mei Masters, including notable figures such as Cheung Lai Chuen (张礼泉), relocated to Hong Kong.
+After Cheung's relocation to Hong Kong following the communist takeover in 1949, the art was preserved and transmitted by his family members and senior disciples, with the city becoming an important center for its continuation.
 From there, Bak Mei gained popularity and became more accessible to practitioners outside of China.
 In the 1950s and 1960s, Chinese communities brought the art to Malaysia and Singapore.
-In the 1960s and 1970s, Bak Mei arrived in Western countries, such as the United States, Canada, and Australia, as Chinese immigrants and martial artists opened schools in their new communities.
+In the 1960s and 1970s, Bak Mei arrived in Western countries, such as the United States, Canada, and Australia, as Chinese immigrants opened schools in their new communities.
 A prominent figure in the West was Paul Chan (Chan Wai-Kwong), a student of Cheung Lai Chuen, who helped introduce Bak Mei to North America in the 1970s.
-Similarly, other lineages began establishing schools in Europe during this period.
-There were also many closed-door schools of the art which did arrive outside of China during those decades, but whose histories are not publicly documented for the most part, due to their secrecy.
-In Hong Kong as well as in Western Countries, practitioners of the art sometimes had feuds with various lineages of Wing Chun, which is another popular Southern-Chinese martial art.
+In Europe, Bak Mei schools began appearing from the late 20th century in countries such as the Netherlands, Belgium, UK, Germany, France, Czech Republic.
+During these decades, several secretive 'closed-door' schools emigrated from China; however, their histories remain undocumented due to their private nature.